 Gunstock, or the Belknap Mountain Recreation Area, as it was originally known, was a product of the Great Depression.
-With the rampant unemployment of the 1930’s, the Works Progress Administration was conceived by President Franklin D. Roosevelt to provide a source of employment for worthwhile state and local projects ranging from flood control with dams, to road construction.
+With the rampant unemployment of the 1930s, the Works Progress Administration was conceived by President Franklin D. Roosevelt to provide a source of employment for worthwhile state and local projects ranging from flood control with dams, to road construction.

 With great foresight, the Belknap County Legislative Delegation sought and received support from its representatives in Congress and the Senate for an ambitious recreation project in the Belknap Mountain range that would initially include a chairlift, four rope tows, cross country trails, camping facilities, hiking trails, an impressive main lodge, and several smaller buildings.

 Local support for the project was almost unanimous.
 For every dollar put up by the county, six federal dollars were poured into the project.
 Belknap County’s share of the development, which took three years to complete, was a mere $70,000.
 The Belknap Mountain Project was designed and erected making the best uses of terrain and natural resources.
 A system of roadways unobtrusively opened several hundred acres of campsites and a modern comfort station.
-The single chairlift and rope tows serviced approximately 4 miles of skiable terrain, groomed and maintained to prevent erosion and to blend with the surrounding flora and fauna.
+The single chairlift and rope tows serviced approximately four miles of skiable terrain, groomed and maintained to prevent erosion and to blend with the surrounding flora and fauna.
 The large main lodge and other buildings in the area were built with lumber cut and milled in the area and with granite quarried from Cobble Mountain, also a part of the Belknap complex.
 Architect Mitchell Dirsa designed the main lodge to reflect the spirit of the mountain with its rugged and traditional character.
 The structure today retains the enduring characteristics of a classic design.
 "Belknap" was the focal point for skiing in New England during its early years and was the center for many exciting competitive events on the alpine slopes, the touring trails and ski jumps.
-Such legendary names in the world of skiing as Torger Tokle, Dick Durrance, Mezzy Barber, Art Devlin, Rolf Monsen and many others participated in national and international events here.

-As the popularity of skiing and camping grew in the 1940's and early 1950's, the county complex needed a full time management team to operate the facility.
+As the popularity of skiing and camping grew in the 1940s and early 1950s, the county complex needed a full time management team to operate the facility.
 The Belknap County Legislative Delegation then passed a legislative enabling act setting up the Gunstock Area Commission, a five-person "board" appointed by the Delegation to hire a staff and set policy at the growing recreation complex.
-During the late 1950's and early 60's, an ambitious expansion program began that saw development of Gunstock Mountain with a summit chairlift, three t bars, and an entirely new trail complex.
-It was however, obvious by the early 1960's that still more expansion was needed to provide the services demanded by the skiing public, and so another summit chairlift was added in 1964.
-In 1970, the Commission again went to the drafting board and came up with many major projects, including the creation of the Pistol complex with a new chairlift and four trails, the installation of a modern 75 acre snowmaking system, and the addition of another base lodge, now known as the Stockade Lodge.
+During the late 1950s and early `'60s, an ambitious expansion program began that saw development of Gunstock Mountain with a summit chairlift, three T bars, and an entirely new trail complex.
+It was however, obvious by the early 1960s that still more expansion was needed to provide the services demanded by the skiing public, and so another summit chairlift was added in 1964.
+In 1970, the Commission again went to the drafting board and came up with many major projects, including the creation of the Pistol complex with a new chairlift and four trails, the installation of a modern 75-acre snowmaking system, and the addition of another base lodge, now known as the Stockade Lodge.

 For the first 52 years of its existence, Gunstock operated as a completely self sustaining entity.
-Due to a combination of poor snow seasons and heavy debt service caused by the expansion of the 80’s, the area has required some support from the taxpayers of Belknap County.
+Due to a combination of poor snow seasons and heavy debt service caused by the expansion of the '80s, the area has required some support from the taxpayers of Belknap County.
 In 1990, the Gunstock Area Commission voted to refocus the priorities of its mission to clearly reflect its intention to return Gunstock to financial independence as quickly as possible.
 In 2001 Gunstock Area Commissioners entered into an agreement with the County.
 “The Memorandum of Understanding” obligates Gunstock to $150,000 annual payment to the county plus a set percentage of revenue over 6 million dollars on a graduated scale.
 In the spring of 2003, the Belknap County Delegation approved the Gunstock Area Commissioners’ proposal for a high speed detachable quad to the summit, the relocation of the summit lift to the Pistol Area, snowmaking capabilities on Pistol and Blundersmoke and the installment of night lighting on Pistol and Blundersmoke.
-This new 4 million dollar expansion was completed in time and on budget for the 03-04 winter season.
+This new $4 million expansion was completed in time and on budget for the '03-'04 winter season.